syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Container-Type.md

 ![Outlined type](Container-Type-images/textInput_container_img2.png)

-More information to customize the thickness of the stroke for text input layout is in this link.

 ## None

 When setting the [ContainerType](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ContainerType.html) property to [None](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.ContainerType.html), the container will have empty background and enough spacing.